-Who Is Raf Simons?
-Everything You Need To Know Before His First Prada Show
+Everything You Need To Know About Raf Simons Before Prada's Spring/Summer 2021 Show

 When news broke back on Feb.
 23 that Raf Simons was appointed co-creative director of Prada, the exciting move for the brand was shared across social media, and was the chatter among fashion insiders for weeks.
 Though perhaps not a household name, Raf Simons' career is full of notable fashion moments.
 Seven months after the original announcement, the moment the industry has been patiently waiting for is just hours away: On Sept.
 24, Simons will show his first co-designed collection for Prada, live streamed from Milan Fashion Week.
 While Miuccia Prada is, of course, responsible for the brand's lauded heritage, Simons' arrival has many anticipating an exciting new chapter for the Italian fashion powerhouse.